Feature Removal Is a Unifying Principle for Model Explanation Methods: Summarizing Feature Influence

 \subsection{Complexity and approximations}

-Showing how certain explanation methods fit into our framework requires distinguishing between their substance and the approximations that make them practical.
+Showing how certain explanation methods fit into our framework requires distinguishing between their implicit aims and the approximations that make them practical.
 Our presentation of these methods deviates from the original papers, which often focus on details of a method's implementation.
-We now bridge the gap by describing these methods' significant computational complexity and the approximations they use out of necessity.
+We now bridge the gap by describing these methods' computational complexity and the approximations they use out of necessity.

 The challenge with most summarization techniques described above is that they require calculating the underlying set function's value $u(S)$ for many subsets of features.
 In fact, without making any simplifying assumptions about the model or data distribution, several techniques must examine all $2^d$ subsets of features.
 This includes the Shapley value, RISE's summary technique and LIME's linear model.
 Finding exact solutions to several of the optimization problems (MP, MIR, MM, INVASE, FIDO-CA) also requires examining all subsets of features, and solving the constrained optimization problem (EP, L2X) for $k$ features requires examining $\binom{d}{k}$ subsets, or $2^d d^{-\frac{1}{2}}$ subsets in the worst case.\footnote{This can be seen by applying Stirling's approximation to $\binom{d}{d/2}$ as $d$ becomes large.}